-Today, in the ‘digital’ era, businesses have unmatched opportunities to engage and serve customers.
-But the breakneck pace of innovation and media proliferation are also generating new problems and challenges.
+Businesses in today's ‘digital’ era have unmatched opportunities to engage and serve customers.
+But the breakneck pace of innovation and media proliferation are also generating new challenges.

 Many of these challenges fit into the ‘customer experience’ dimension of new-age digital services.
 Brands have come closer to customers than ever—connected through a thin admixture of volatile touchpoints that can activate ripples of conversations over a massive network of digital outlets.